UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Experiments

 \subsection{Ablations}

-For ablation experiments, we pre-train UP-DETR for 15 epochs with the learning rate multiplied by 0.1 at the 10-th epoch on ImageNet.
-We fine-tune models on VOC object detection following the setup in ~\secref{voc} with 150 epochs\footnote{More ablations are included in the appendix.}.
+In ablation experiments, we train/pre-train DETR/UP-DETR models for 15 epochs with the learning rate multiplied by 0.1 at the 10\textit{th} epoch.
+We fine-tune the UP-DETR models on PASCAL VOC following the setup in \secref{voc} with 150 epochs.
+Therefore, the average precision results in ablations are relatively lower than those shown in \secref{voc}.